 Table 9 shows the schedule of activities by fiscal year (April 1 - March 31) from 2006 onwards.
 Activities are shown as "done" if completed, or as "x" if scheduled for 2010 or later.
-This project is behind schedule awaiting two outstanding reports by U of A scientists.
+This project is behind schedule.
+Two outstanding reports by U of A scientists were received in 2010.
+The R&D Associate will complete supplementary analyses and submit the final report in 2011.